Yilmaz4/perspective.py/README.md

 # perspective.py

-An easy-to-use API wrapper written in Python, for [Perspective API](https://www.perspectiveapi.com/), an API that uses machine learning to identify "toxic" comments.
+The perspective.py library is an easy-to-use API wrapper written in Python for [Perspective API](https://www.perspectiveapi.com/), an API that uses machine learning to identify "toxic" comments.

 ## Installation